 There's not a single or straightforward answer for how much a financial advisor costs.
 It depends on a number of factors, like the advisor's fee structure and the services they provide.

-Fee-only advisors will usually charge clients on an AUM (assets under management) model.
-The cost of working with them will depend on how much of your assets they manage.
+Fee-only advisors will usually charge clients based on assets under their management (AUM), a flat project fee, or an hourly rate.
+With AUM fee schedules, the cost of working with the advisor will depend on how much of your assets they manage.
 For example, if the fee-only financial planner charges a 1% fee and they manage $1,000,000 for you, you'll pay $10,000 a year for their services.